 The previous two plugins include only a single widget, which is great if you only need one specific feature.
-SiteOrigin Widgets Bundle, on the other hand, adds dozens of new widgets to your site.
-Using this plugin, you’ll be able to place buttons, maps, post carousels, social media links, and more in your sidebars and footers.
+SiteOrigin Widgets Bundle, on the other hand, adds dozens of new Widgets to your site.
+Using this plugin, you’ll be able to place various elements in your sidebars and footers, including buttons, maps, post carousels, social media links, and more.

 4. Custom Sidebars

 In general, adding a widget to your sidebar means it will show up in the same place on every page and post.
-However, it’s common to want different features and information to display on various parts of your site.
-Custom Sidebars lets you change up what widgets appear on which pages, along with providing a host of other customization options.
+However, it’s common to want to display different features and information on various parts of your site.
+Custom Sidebars lets you change up which Widgets appear on different pages, along with providing a host of other customization options.

 When designing your site, it’s important not to forget about your sidebars and footers.
 Optimizing these areas is key to building effective and user-friendly pages.
 Fortunately, WordPress Widgets dramatically simplify the process of adding useful features to your site.